eucalyptus/euca-demo/doc/setup-poc6-manual.md

     Expect failure messages due to missing keys.
 This will be corrected when the nodes are registered.

     ```bash
-    sudo chkconfig eucalyptus-nc on

     sudo service eucalyptus-nc start

-    sudo chkconfig eucanetd on

     sudo service eucanetd start
     ```